SudeshnaMazumder/portfolio/index.md

 There should be whitespace between paragraphs.
 We recommend including a README, or a file with information about your project.

-# Header 1
+# Project 1: Lead Scoring Case Study

-This is a normal paragraph following a header.
-GitHub is a code hosting platform for version control and collaboration.
-It lets you and others work together on projects from anywhere.
+This is a project where a logistic regression model is built for an EdTech company, to assign a lead score to each of the leads such that the customers with a higher lead score have a higher conversion chance and the customers with a lower lead score have a lower conversion chance.
+This project aims to improve the conversion rate of leads and also streamlines the work and targetting strategy of the company.

 ## Header 2